On this page

 The growth of Australia's population has two main components: natural increase (the number of births minus the number of deaths) and net overseas migration (NOM).
 Natural increase and net overseas migration contributed 40 per cent and 60 per cent respectively to total population growth in the 12 months to March 2013.
 The third component of population growth is intercensal error, which can only be measured after each census.
 Information on intercensal error is available on the Information Paper: Rebasing Population Estimates, Australia, 2011, Aug 2011.

 Source: ABS Australian Demographic Statistics (3101.0, March 2013).

 Note: NOM estimates contain a break in series.
 Estimates for September 2006 quarter onwards use an improved methodology and are not comparable with NOM estimates from earlier periods.

-Australia's total fertility rate (TFR), the average number of children a woman would bear over her lifetime, fell sharply from 3.6 children per woman in 1961 to 1.9 in 1979 and continued to fall steadily for the next 20 years.
-In 2002–03 it reached a low of 1.72 children per woman.
-Since then, it has increased, and in 2008 Australia's TFR was 1.98 babies per woman, the highest level since 1977 when the TFR was 2.01 recently, the TFR fell very slightly from 1.89 children per woman in 2010 to 1.88 in 2011.
+Australia's total fertility rate (TFR), the average number of children a woman would bear over her lifetime, fell sharply from 3.548 children per woman in 1961 to 1.907 in 1979, and continued to fall steadily for the next 20 years.
+In 2001, it reached a low of 1.729 children per woman.
+Since then, it has increased, and in 2008 Australia's TFR was 2.023 babies per woman, the highest level since 1976 when the TFR was 2.06.
+Since 2008 the TFR has fallen steadily to 1.933 children per woman in 2012.

 Total fertility is still below the replacement level of 2.1 births per woman.